 The Georgian plantation house of Weston Manor stood almost unknown until the mid-1970s, when it was donated by Raymond Broyhill to the Historic Hopewell Foundation.
-Weston Manor is on land acquired by William and Christine Eppes Gilliam in the late 18th century and probably was erected for them in the 1780s.
+The house was then repurposed as a local museum and cultural center.
+Weston Manor is on land, now in the city of Hopewell, acquired by William and Christine Eppes Gilliam in the late 18th century and probably was erected for them in the 1780s.
 The frame structure follows the formal rectangular format of mid-18th-century Virginia plantation dwellings and is notable for preserving nearly all of its original fabric, including molded weatherboards, window sash, and interior woodwork.
 The house was shelled by a Northern gunboat in the Civil War and photographed by Mathew Brady during its occupation by Northern troops.
 The surrounding farmlands have been developed, but the house preserves a pleasant setting on terraced banks overlooking the Appomattox River.
-At the time of its listing, Weston Manor was a local museum and cultural center.

 Many properties listed in the registers are private dwellings and are not open to the public, however many are visible from the public right-of-way.
 Please be respectful of owner privacy.